PaulAtkins88/PaulAtkins88.github.io/index.md

 My favourite has been Java as it is widely used on many devices and is the main language used in Android Application Development.

-My expectation of this course is to come away with the qualifications required to move from Operations at ESTA to the ITS department where I can implement positive change to the way we handle information.
+My expectation of this course is to come away with the qualifications required to move from Operations at ESTA to the ITS department where I can implement positive change to the way we handle information for the interim (Gotta pay the mortgage!) then move onto something like Google.

 # Ideal Job
 When i think of an ideal programmer career I think about Google.
 Maps, Street view, Android (yes i know didnt start at Google but was purchased by them in 2005), Web development the list is endless, hence the career possibilities aswell.